neuralmagic/docs/docs/source/faqs.md

 **What types of models does Neural Magic support?**

 Today, we offer support for CNN-based computer vision models, specifically classification and object detection model types.
 We are continuously adding models to [our supported model list and SparseZoo](https://docs.neuralmagic.com/sparsezoo).
 Additionally, we are investigating model architectures beyond computer vision such as NLP models like BERT.

+**Is dynamic shape supported?**

+Dynamic shape is currently not supported; be sure to use models with fixed inputs and compile the model for a particular batch size.
+Dynamic shape and dynamic batch sizes are on the Neural Magic roadmap; [subscribe for updates](https://neuralmagic.com/subscribe/).

+**Can multiple model inferences be executed?**

+Model inferences are executed as a single stream; concurrent execution is unsupported at this time.

 ___